 Unlike real property damage, injury to personal property has two potential penalties.
 These consequences are solely based on the value of the property that was damaged.

 If the value of the property that was damaged was less than $200, a defendant will be charged with a class 2 misdemeanor.
 Upon conviction, a defendant can expect to pay a $1,000 fine and spend up to 60 days in a county jail.

 If the property value was more than $200, this offense is elevated to a class 1 misdemeanor.

 North Carolina Defense Attorneys

 As you can see, injury to property damage criminal charges are not to be taken lightly in North Carolina.
 A moment of passion that caused you to damage another person's property could potentially cost you a lot of money, time and more importantly, your freedom.
 However, there are a variety of elements in these specific cases that must be proven for a conviction.
 Every detail that you share with a skilled attorney may help them reduce your charges or completely dismiss your case.
-Contact the attorneys at Caulder & Valentine today for a free consultation.
+Contact the attorneys at Caulder & Valentine today for a consultation.